-The Course Phase and Line Phase adjustments are REAL TIME ADJUSTMENTS and will effect router timing even without the EXIT AND SAVE menu option.
+The Course Phase and Line Phase adjustments are REAL TIME ADJUSTMENTS and will effect router timing even without the menu EXIT AND SAVE menu selection.
 The EXIT AND SAVE menu item will save the values while the EXIT AND NO SAVE menu item will return the router to the original values.
 For difficult timing situations the presets can be used for different timing setups.

 3.6.4.
-Setting Up the AES Audio Reference (SoftSwitchTM and Embedded SoftSwitchTM equipped routers only)
+Setting up the AES Audio Reference (SoftSwitch[TM] and Embedded SoftSwitch[TM] equipped routers only)

 REFERENCE

+1 Audio Reference

-Audio Reference | lock to video | lock 48 kHz DARS
+lock to video

+lock 48 kHz DARS

-This menu is used to select the type of audio reference used for the SoftSwitchTM and Embedded SoftSwitchTM routers.
-These routers can accept a DARS reference signal to insure the Z bit alignment on the AES outputs.
+This menu is used to select the type of audio reference being used for the SoftSwitchTM and Embedded SoftSwitchTM routers.
+These routers can accept a DARS reference signal to ensure the Z bit alignment on the AES outputs.
 If video is selected, the Z bit alignment of the AES outputs is random.
 If DARS is selected and the DARS reference is absent, the router will revert to video lock.
-In order for the SoftSwitchTM technology to function correctly on the SS routers, the audio sources must be synchronous with the chosen Audio Reference.
+On the SS routers, for the SoftSwitchTM technology to function correctly, the audio sources must be synchronous with the chosen Audio Reference.

-In order for the Embedded SoftSwitchTM technology to function correctly on the ESS routers, the AES sources must be synchronous with the Video reference and the Audio Reference for the router should be set to video.
+On the ESS routers, for the Embedded SoftSwitchTM technology to function correctly, the AES sources must be synchronous with the Video reference and the Audio Reference for the router should be set to video.
 (If you are using a DARS reference with ESS, then the DARS reference must be locked to the video reference.)
 If Embedded SoftSwitchTM functionality is not required (e.g. Dolby E in the embedded stream) then the AE SoftSwitch can be disabled and the router can function the same as a SoftSwitchTM equipped router.